The North West Regional Board

-Mike has also published widely, mostly on health sector employment relations and occupational health and safety, as well as being a media commentator on the health care political and economics of nursing care.
+Mike has also published, mostly on health sector employment relations and occupational health and safety, as well as being a commentator on the politics and economics of nursing care.

-In his spare time Mike works as a photographer and as a dock officer on deep sea sailing ships.
+In his spare time Mike enjoys photography and is a dock officer on deep sea sailing ships.

 Divisional seats - Manchester

 Jean qualified as a Registered Nurse (RN) in 1988, from Salford NHS Trust.
 She has worked in a number of areas, including elective orthopaedics, acute trauma and ENT, rheumatology and endocrinology, acute medicine and acute rehabilitation.
 She undertook the orthopaedic course at the Robert Jones and Agnes Hunt Orthopaedic Hospital in 1991 where she was in the last group to undertake the twelve-month course, and in her spare time completed a Certificate of Higher Education.
 Following this Jean held the posts of Senior Staff Nurse, Junior Sister and Lecturer/Practitioner, and completed a BSc (Hons) in Nursing Practice.

 Jean is Chair of the North West Orthopaedic and Trauma Forum and is a member of the Focus on Research into Orthopaedics Group (FROG), and the Trauma and Orthopaedic Nurse Educators (TONE).
 Her main interests lie in nurse education and the politics of nursing, and she takes an active role in both areas as a member of the Practice Educators special interest group and the RCN Education Forum.